 While hikers along the Appalachian Trail have to struggle up and over several mountaintops, we drivers get to amble along a few miles to the west, following scenic Route 10 along the east banks of the lazy Connecticut River.
 Winding past pastures and cornfields, Route 10 is a nonstop pleasure to drive (or cycle); uneventful, perhaps, but giving seemingly endless pastoral views framed by white rail fences, occasional farmhouses, and the voluptuous peaks that rise to the east and west.
-The first hamlet you reach along this part of Route 10, North Haverhill, is a real museum piece, with a necklace of distinctive colonial-era homes flanking an oval town green, and one of New Hampshire’s oldest cemeteries close by.
+The first hamlet you reach along this part of Route 10, North Haverhill, is a real museum piece, with a necklace of distinctive colonial-era homes flanking an oval town green.

-Farther south spreads Loch Lyme, where the fine restaurant, rustic lodge, and cabins of Loch Lyme Lodge (800/423-2141, $200 and up) have been welcoming generations of New Englanders since 1946.
-Swim, sail, or float out on the small lake, which has an idyllic location between the mountains and the river.
+On Post Pond, the fine restaurant, rustic lodge, and cabins of Loch Lyme Lodge (800/423-2141, $105 and up) have been welcoming generations of New Englanders since 1946.
+Swim, paddle, or float out on the small lake, which has an idyllic location between the mountains and the river.

-A mile south of Loch Lyme Lodge on Post Pond, 10 miles north of Hanover, the tidy town of Lyme presents yet another Instagram-worthy scene, with a Civil War Monument standing at the center of a slender green, a large church at one end and an equally large stable at the other.
+Farther south, 10 miles north of Hanover, the tidy town of Lyme presents yet another Instagram-worthy scene, with a Civil War Monument standing at the east of a slender green, a large church at one end and an equally large stable behind it.